 Unfortunately, many companies end up making their own questionnaires based on some combination of standards or questionnaires.
 This makes it even harder to optimize your answers.

 One thing we always do is make a directory of the responses we have made so that we can find them and hopefully refer to them as needed.
-Some customers use tools like rfpio.com to help manage responses.
-We've talked about adding some of these types of features to securityprogram.io but what we really want to do is use natural language processing and let you upload a questionnaire then download it already filled out.
+We've added some of these types of features to securityprogram.io but what we really want to do is use natural language processing and let you upload a questionnaire then download it already filled out.

-When we're working with these questionnaires, we also track any places where they are asking us about things we know we need to do but aren't yet.
+When we're working with any security questionnaire, we also track any places where they are asking us about things we know we need to do but aren't yet.
 Then we cross reference that into our security plan.